 For additional information about school choice in Minnesota visit these resources:

-Minnesota will celebrate National School Choice Week 2020 with a record-breaking 686 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/minnesota/.
+Minnesota celebrated National School Choice Week 2020 with a record-breaking 686 events and activities across the state.
+Click the button below to learn more about school choice in Minnesota.

 "Shining a spotlight on effective educational options for every child"